-Just try not to grin on a indoor swing.
-"They remind me of my youth, spark imagination, and are, of course, super comfy," says Dayna Isom Johnson, Etsy's resident trend expert, who appears to have some in her office.
-She is not the least bit surprised that decorators and Instagrammers alike are currently obsessed. |} Neither is designer Starrett Zenko Ringbom, that attributes the trend to a increase in the playful side of design:"It's the nervousness folks get when they're decorating their houses that holds them back from becoming daring --I believe folks are letting go of that."
+Just try not to grin on an indoor swing.
+"They remind me of my youth, spark imagination, and therefore are, of course, super comfy," says Dayna Isom Johnson, Etsy's resident trend expert, who appears to have some in her office.
+She is not the least bit surprised that decorators and Instagrammers equally are currently obsessed. |} Neither is designer Starrett Zenko Ringbom, who attributes the trend to some rise in the energetic side of style:"It is the nervousness folks get when they're decorating their homes that holds them back from becoming daring --I think folks are letting go of the."

-If you, too, are letting go and trying to infuse a little extra adventure into your house in the form of a indoor hanging or swing seat, here's what you want to know.
-It's true, you can DIY it, however you have to know what you are doing--take it from an expert.
-Alan Chenkin, a D.C.-based carpentry expert and Taskrabbit tasker, told House Beautiful all about the swing-hanging process.|}
+If you, too, are letting go and looking to infuse a little extra experience in your house in the form of an indoor hanging or swing chair, here's what you want to know.
+Yes, you can DIY it, but you have to know what you're doing--choose it from an expert. pro and Taskrabbit tasker, told House Beautiful about the swing-hanging procedure.|}

 Step 1: Choose Your Location

 Together with making sure that the swing itself may fit in your chosen place, you have to make sure that there's adequate room about it.
 "Choose a place that allows for three or more feet of distance behind the swing, and at least 14 inches on either side to prevent hitting a wall or railing," Chenkin advises.

 It might be the second measure, but it's definitely the most important.
 You want to locate a good ceiling joist to mount the swing into, and if you can't locate a good ceiling joist in your chosen place, it's back to square one--having the right amount of space does not mean anything if it can't be safely installed there.